JohnBinford/AppleWood-Pointe/readme.md

 - AWP won't furnish much for the space.
   - Benches, cabinets, chests, and storage need consideration.
   - [Click here to see Sample accessories.](./Collateral/accessories.md)
-- Three fellows have been gathering suggestions from other shops and have started other "Deep Thoughts".
+- Four fellows have been gathering suggestions from other shops and have started other "Deep Thoughts".
   - Electing Tools:
     - We need to decide how many of each we want.
     - The best doesn't just mean heavy duty permanent placement equipment, but should include best portable equipment (table saws. miter saws, etc.) which can be easily set up when needed, placed where they can best be used with material being cut, and then easily taken down (folded) and be placed out of the way to provide more room in the Shop for other projects to be worked on at the time.